-- (1) Gain a knowledge and understanding of Asia through the literatures and artistic texts produced by its various cultures and peoples; - (2) Learn to contextualize the knowledge and understanding of Asia in terms of its interrelationships and interactions with global processes, mechanisms, and forces beyond Asia; - (3) Acquire, through individual as well as collaborative efforts, skills of reading, explicating, discussing, analyzing, interpreting, debating, and writing about texts pertaining to literatures and the other arts produced by cultures and peoples of Asia; - (4) Learn to develop, as a habit of mind, a keen interest in the global processes, mechanisms, and forces that have come to shape the affairs in Asia and in the world;
+- (1) Gain a knowledge and understanding of the Americas through the literatures and artistic texts produced by its various cultures and peoples; - (2) Learn to contextualize the knowledge and understanding of the Americas in terms of its interrelationships and interactions with global processes, mechanisms, and forces beyond the Americas; - (3) Acquire, through individual as well as collaborative efforts, skills of reading, explicating, discussing, analyzing, interpreting, debating, and writing about texts pertaining to literatures and the other arts produced by cultures and peoples of Africa; - (4) Learn to develop, as a habit of mind, a keen interest in the global processes, mechanisms, and forces that have come to shape the affairs in the Americas and in the world;

-- (5) Acquire and maintain a personal tolerance and/or appreciation of the different perspectives and values offered in the literatures and artistic texts produced by cultures and peoples of Asia; - (6) Develop a sense of commitment to the well-being of the world by sharing cultural tolerance and appreciation with one's own immediate community.
+- (5) Acquire and maintain a personal tolerance and/or appreciation of the different perspectives and values offered in the literatures and artistic texts produced by cultures and peoples of the Americas; - (6) Develop a sense of commitment to the well-being of the world by sharing cultural tolerance and appreciation with one's own immediate community.

-STUDENT LEARNING TO BE ACCOMPLISHED:
+STUDENT LEARNING TO BE ACCMPLISHED:

-With reference to the artistic texts and literatures of Asia included in this course, students will examine and understand how cultures and peoples of this region interact and interrelate to the rest of the world as a result of the global processes, mechanisms, and forces at work.
+With reference to the artistic texts and literatures of the Americas included in this course, students will examine and understand how cultures and peoples of this region interact and interrelate to the rest of the world as a result of the global processes, mechanisms, and forces at work.